- 1. What is Parental Responsibility?

 - 4. What Factors Will The Court Take Into Account When Making an Order?

 Where a Court is asked to determine any question in respect of the upbringing of a child, the child’s welfare will be the Court’s paramount consideration.
-A Court will have regard to certain factors when it is considering whether to make, vary or discharge a Section 8 Order and these factors are as follows:
+A Court will have regard to certain factors known as the welfare checklist when considering whether to make, vary or discharge an order, namely:

 - the wishes and feelings of the child concerned (in the light of his/her age and understanding);